wn-doolittle/caliper-spec/caliper.md

 * `type`: the string value `BookmarkAnnotation` MUST be specified.

-* `bookmarkNotes`: an optional string value comprising a comment or note that accompanies the bookmark MAY be specified.
+* `bookmarkNotes`: an optional string value comprising a plain-text rendering of the note that accompanies the bookmark MAY be specified.

 #### Example
 ```json